 - New account fraud, ACH fraud

-- Identity fraud, file fraudulent tax returns, apply loans, etc.
+- Identity fraud, filing fraudulent tax returns, applying for loans, etc.

 - Create counterfeit cards, pay bills, transfer money

 - Email compromise, Wire fraud, Phishing

 - Phone porting, IP spoofing